-For the major bricks and mortar jewelry store chains, this is very much still the case.
+For the major bricks and mortar jewelry store chains, the slated and bias education given by a sales associate still occurs regularly.
 The best possible customer for a retail chain like Zales is the uneducated customer.

-After all, if a customer walks into a Zales store armed with the knowledge gained from reading the articles on a site like this one, he would never decide to buy there.
+After all, if a customer walks into a Zales store armed with the knowledge gained from reading the articles on a site like Diamond Pro, he would never decide to buy there.

-Unfortunately for Zales, the number of diamond consumers who enter into the buying decision without first educating themselves on the internet is dwindling rapidly.
+Unfortunately for Zales, the number of diamond consumers entering into the buying decision without first educating themselves on the internet is dwindling rapidly.

-A potential customer not knowing any better might see an IGI certified diamond priced the same as a GIA certified diamond and think he’s getting a bargain.
+Zales, on the other hand, sells diamonds primarily certified by the IGI lab.
+A potential customer who doesn’t know better might see an IGI certified diamond priced the same as a GIA certified diamond and think he’s getting a bargain.

 The Educated Consumer vs The Uneducated

-An educated diamond consumer, on the other hand, would know that you cannot compare the results of the two labs — that in order to properly compare prices, you need to compare equivalent real diamond quality—not what’s written on the paper.
+An educated diamond consumer knows that you cannot compare the results of the GIA and IGI labs.
+In order to properly compare prices, you need to compare actual equivalent diamond quality—not what’s written on the paper.

-An uneducated customer might be impressed by hearing how Zales’ special cut “celebration diamond” has over 100 facets.
+An uneducated customer might be impressed by hearing how Zales’s special cut “celebration diamond” has over 100 facets.

-Each of the diamond rings I am comparing from Zales are from a different general product category.
-The first ring will be from Zales’ “Signature Collection” which is described as including “only the finest diamonds in the finest cuts, ensuring unrivaled, dazzling brilliance.”
+Each of the diamond engagement rings I’m comparing from Zales comes from a different general product category.
+The first ring will be from Zales’s “Signature Collection,” which is described as including “only the finest diamonds in the finest cuts, ensuring unrivaled, dazzling brilliance.”

-The second will be from Zales’ generic product category, but will be a stone graded as a VS1-VS2 in clarity (significantly higher than the rest of Zales’ stock).
-And finally, the third will be from their “Celebration Diamond” category.
+The second will be from Zales’s generic product category, but will be a stone graded as a VS1 to VS2 in clarity (this is significantly higher than the rest of Zales’ stock).
+Finally, the third will be from their “Celebration Diamond” category.

-This is a 1 carat diamond solitaire engagement ring set in 18K white gold from Zales’ “Signature Collection.”
+The Signature Collection solitaire ring from Zales can be found below.
+This is a 1 carat diamond solitaire engagement ring set in 18K white gold from Zales’s “Signature Collection.”

-As with Kay Jewelers, it is important to keep in mind that when Zales labels a ring as “1 Carat,” it can actually be as light as 0.93 carats as per their disclaimer which reads as follows:
+As with Kay Jewelers, it’s important to keep in mind that when Zales labels an engagement ring as “1 Carat,” its real carat weight could be as light as 0.93 carats as per their disclaimer which reads as follows:

 Diamond carat weights (CT.) represent the approximate total weight (T.W.) of all diamonds in each setting and may vary no more than .07 below the stated weight.

-Just imagine your dismay should you order this ring and find out when it arrives that it only weighs 0.96cts.
+Just imagine your dismay should you order this “1 carat” ring and find out upon arrival that it only weighs 0.96ct.
 I can speak from experience working for a major supplier of the largest national jewelry store chains that the diamonds in the big chains’ 1 carat inventory at any given time is filled mostly with stones below 1 full carat.

-This is a very important distinction, because in the regular certified diamond market, the moment you drop below 1.00 carats, the price drops about 20%!
+This is an important distinction, because in the regular certified diamond market, the moment you drop below 1.00 carats, the price drops about 20 percent!
 For purposes of this comparison, I will attempt to find an equivalent 1.00+ carat stone and an equivalent 0.99- carat stone.

 Comparison With James Allen’s Inventory

-So, is $4999 a good price for an IGI certified I SI2 solitaire ring?
 James Allen specializes in GIA and AGS certified stones, but they do carry a small inventory of IGI certified diamonds.
 Lucky for us, they happen to have a 1 carat stone in their IGI inventory that is also graded as an I SI2.
-You can see for yourself here:
+You can see for yourself HERE.

-If the price is no longer being displayed, the price at the time of the writing of this article was $4070.
+The price is no longer displayed, but the price for this ring was $3,650.
 Please don’t take our comparisons here as recommendations for what you should buy (though that is a great looking diamond).
-We are just trying to find similar diamonds so we compare apples to apples.
-If you are looking for help buying an engagement, contact us and we will make personal recommendations for you.
+We are just trying to find similar diamonds so we can compare apples to apples.
+If you’re looking for help buying an engagement ring, contact us and we will make personal recommendations for you.

 Difference in Price and Quality

-Matching this stone with a basic 4-prong 18k white gold solitaire setting like the one at Zales only adds another $360, making the total $4430.
-The difference between James Allen and Zales in this case is about 13%.
+Matching the James Allen stone with a basic 4-prong 18k white gold solitaire setting like the one at Zales only adds another $360, making the total $4,010.
+The difference between James Allen and Zales, in this case, is about 19%.

-But keep in mind two very important things – in most cases, the Zales diamond would be below 1.00ct which would very significantly affect it’s true value.
-For example, here’s a GIA certified 0.93ct J Color SI1 Clarity stone:
+However, we need to keep in mind two very important things.
+In most cases, the Zales diamond would be below 1.00ct which would significantly affect its true value.
+For example, here’s a GIA certified 0.91ct J Color SI1 Clarity diamond.

 IGI Certified Comparison

-This diamond is an IGI certified Ideal Cut I color VS2 clarity diamond that is almost certainly a higher quality cut than the majority of what you will find in a generic diamond program at Zales.
-As of the time of the writing of this article, this diamond was listed for $6330.
+You can find the James Allen comparable diamond here.
+This diamond is an IGI certified Ideal Cut I color VS2 clarity diamond that is almost certainly a higher quality cut than the majority of stones you’ll find in a generic diamond program at Zales.

-As with the Signature comparison above, adding in a basic 18K white gold setting brings an additional $360 dollars making the total for this ring $6690.
+At the time of writing this article, this diamond was listed for $5,270.
+Just like with the Signature Collection comparison above, adding in a basic 18K white gold setting brings an additional $360 dollars to the total cost, making the ring $5630.

 Almost Twice the Price

-Lets leave out of the conversation for now the difference between strictness at GIA vs IGI.
-Assuming this stone would also receive an I VS1 at IGI (most likely, it would receive a significantly higher grade), it would fit perfectly into this program.
+Let’s leave out, for now, the difference between strictness at GIA vs IGI.
+Assuming the James Allen stone would also receive an I VS1 at IGI (most likely, it would receive a significantly higher grade), it would fit perfectly into the Zales generic program.

-What’s it’s price on James Allen?
-A mere $3990!
-Adding the $360 for the ring brings the total to only $4350.
+The price on the James Allen diamond is $4,410.
+Adding the $360 for the ring brings the total to only $4,770.
 In that case, Zales is almost twice as expensive!
-A hard-to-believe 95% difference in price!!
+It’s hard to believe the price difference is 90%!

-Admittedly, the Celebration Diamond is going to be harder to compare something to because it’s a special cut.
-By “special,” of course, I simply mean that it is a standard round cut, just with many more additional facets added on.
-In my professional experience, I have always found these super-faceted round diamonds to look more gimmicky than anything else.
+Admittedly, the Celebration Diamond is going to be harder to compare with another diamond to because it’s a special cut.
+By “special,” of course, I simply mean that it is a standard round cut with many additional facets added on.
+In my professional experience, I’ve always found these super-faceted round diamonds to look more gimmicky than anything else.

 In my humble opinion, it takes the beautiful symmetry and pattern of a classic ideal cut round diamond and turns it into the “broken glass” look of a radiant.